basarat/demo-jest/script.md

   ]
 }
 ```
 and now you can see that the error goes away.
 If you are building an NPM pacakge this would be okay.
-However if you are targeting using browsers i.e. building an application instead of a library you might also want to polyfill the new ES enviroment features like `Promise`, `Map` etc. The simplest way to do that is to simply install a wholesale polyfill called `corejs`.
+However if you are targeting browsers i.e. building an application instead of a library you might also want to polyfill the new ES enviroment features like `Promise`, `Map` etc. The simplest way to do that is to simply install a wholesale polyfill called `corejs`.
 We can install it using npm

 ```
 npm install core-js --save-dev